 Babakan Siliwangi is a forest located in the heart of Bandung.
-Baksil, how locals call it, covers a 3,8-hectare C-shaped area at Siliwangi, Coblong, Bandung.
-Being one of the few remaining forests in the city.
-Forest Walk Babakan Siliwangi is where locals go for a quick escape among the greens.
+Baksil, as locals call it, covers a 3,8-hectare C-shaped area at Siliwangi, Coblong, and Bandung.
+As one of the remaining forests in the city, Forest Walk Babakan Siliwangi is where the locals would go for a quick escape.

-This forest got a certification as a world urban forest from the United Nations in 2011.
-The history of Forest Walk Babakan Siliwangi dated back since the colonial era.
-Babakan Siliwangi was called Lebak Gede.
+Babakan Siliwangi got a certification as a world urban forest from the United Nations in 2011.
+But the story of Forest Walk Babakan Siliwangi dated back to the colonial era.
+In the past Babakan Siliwangi was called Lebak Gede.
 It was already a public space for Bandung citizens at the time.

-Along with the green open space, the architect of the city during the time also built a garden called Taman Sari and a zoo, later known as Bandung Zoo.
-After the independence of Indonesia.
-Several attempts of privatization and commercialization were made.
+Along with the green open space, the architect of the city during that time built a garden called Taman Sari and a zoo, later known as Bandung Zoo.
+Since the independence of Indonesia, there have been several attempts at privatization and commercialization.

-This caused controversy among the government and public.
-In 2013, the forests returned fully to government care and became freely accessible for public.
-In 2017, the government set up a pedestrian bridge, named Forest Walk Babakan Siliwangi.
+The attempt has caused controversy among the government and the public.
+But in 2013, the forests have been returned fully to government care.
+And until now become freely accessible to the public.
+In 2017, the government set up a pedestrian bridge and rename it Forest Walk Babakan Siliwangi.

-A 2,2 km sky bridge crossing through the forest.
-Forest Walk Babakan Siliwangi claims to be the longest forest walk in ASEAN.
-It is built 3-4 m above the ground.
-The average width is 1,5 m.
+A 2,2 km sky bridge crossing through Forest Walk Babakan Siliwangi.
+And it claims to be the longest forest walk in ASEAN.
+The sky bridge is built 3-4 m above the ground.
+With an average width of 1,5 m.
 And in several spots, the bridge is wider with several park benches available for resting.

 Since the beginning of the trail, there is both an air of comfort and mystery coming from this forest.
 Sunlight gradually penetrates the dense green canopy.
 The noise of a busy city is nowhere to be heard.
 The air is fresh and cool, free from any pollution.

-Saraga Ganesha is a sports complex belong to Bandung Institute of Technology.
-It is open for public and located next to Forest Walk Babakan Siliwangi.
-Consider Saraga a next level after the forest walk.
+Saraga Ganesha is a sports complex belonging to the Bandung Institute of Technology.
+It is open to the public and located next to Forest Walk Babakan Siliwangi.
+Consider Saraga as the next level after the forest walk.

-Sanggar Olah Seni or the art gallery is perhaps the only good thing left from the 80s.
-Back when Forest Walk Babakan Siliwangi was a commercialized area.
-The art studio was built by the artists association of Bandung.
-The studio is both a gallery and a workshop.

-It routinely holds art training where the public can participate.
+Sanggar Olah Seni is perhaps the only good thing left from the 80s back when Forest Walk Babakan Siliwangi was a commercialized site.
+Initially, the art studio and workshop were established by the Bandung artists association.
+In fact, it routinely hosts art training where everyone is invited to participate.

-Its gallery is also open for visitors.
-Visitors can find Sanggar Olah Seni near the exit of Forest Walk.
-Pick between the painting course and the sculpting class.
+Its gallery is also open to public visitors.
+To point out, visitors can find Sanggar Olah Seni near the exit of Forest Walk.
+First, pick between the painting course and the sculpting class.
 The instructors here are among Bandung’s finest artists and sculptors.

-Sanggar Olah Seni doesn’t charge a fee for its workshops.
+And last, the art gallery doesn’t charge a fee for its workshops.
 The underlying idea is inspiring, to make art education as accessible as possible to everyone.
-However, visitors can give a donation.
-The amount for the donation is voluntary.
+However, visitors can give a voluntary donation to support the gallery program.

-Located only 1,3 km from the forest walk, Bandung zoo is hard to miss.
-Built in 1933, this zoo is almost as old as Forest Walk Babakan Siliwangi itself.
-Entry fee is affordable at IDR 40,000 per visitor.
+Located only 1.3 km from the forest walk, Bandung zoo is definitely a spot worth visiting.
+In fact, the zoo has been around since 1933.
+To point out, this zoo is almost as old as Forest Walk Babakan Siliwangi itself.
+The zoo entrance fee is quite cheap at Rp40.000.
 Make a stop here if the sight of squirrels and birds from the forest walk is not enough.
-There are 213 species of animal at Bandung Zoo, enough to entertain visitors for the rest of the day.
+In total, there are 213 animal species at Bandung Zoo.
+It is surely enough to amuse visitors for the rest of the day.

 |Forest Walk Babakan Siliwangi Opening Hours|